EDITED: Dec. 25, 2017

 After his battle he was supposed to head straight to Orochimaru.
-That was the reason he was out here in the first place.
-Uchiha Sasuke had just become the newest traitor of his village, and he had no other choice but to move forward with his decision.
-There were men sent to take him away and were most probably waiting close by for him to locate them.
+That was his reason for being out here in the first place.
+Uchiha Sasuke has just become the newest traitor of his village, and to him there were no other choices but to move forward with his decision.
+There were men sent to take him away and were most probably close by, waiting for him to locate them.
 Once he met with them, there would be no turning back, and the dark-haired boy didn't want to.
 He wanted this.
 He wouldn't have tried so hard to get away if he didn't have the resolve to leave everything behind.

-If Naruto hadn't interfered he probably would've been hours away from this place, whatever it was called.
+If Naruto hadn't interfered he probably would have been hours away from this place, whatever it was called.
 A massive statue of Shodaime was looking across into the eyes of another statue of a man he didn't know.
-Sasuke briefly wondered what sort of important event could have taken place there that incredible monuments had to be erected, but the thought was irrelevant and was dismissed quickly.
+Sasuke briefly wondered what sort of important event could have taken place at this very spot that these incredible monuments had to be erected, but the thought was irrelevant and was dismissed quickly.

 His thoughts went to what would happen now that he no longer had any right to return to the only home he knew, and he almost turned his head to look back.
 But he didn't trust himself at that moment.
-He did not want to waver even the slightest bit.
-To look back would be to see the road back to the place he had been born in.
-To turn his head would be to see that prone twelve-year-old body on the ground, bleeding, barely breathing, and Sasuke did not want to admit it but one more glimpse of that boy just might be the one thing that could shatter his resolve.
+He didn't want to waver even the slightest bit.
+To look back would be to see the road that led to the place he was born in.
+To turn his head would be to see that prone twelve-year-old body on the ground, bleeding, barely breathing, and Sasuke did not want to admit it but one more glimpse of that boy might be the one thing that could shatter his resolve.

-The last few years Konohagakure had hardly been a home to him.
-His house had only served as a shelter from the weather and provided a place to sleep at.
+Since the loss of her family Konohagakure had hardly been a home to him.
+His house had only served as a shelter from the weather and a place to sleep at.
 And sleep had rarely been a peaceful one for him.
-The village had nothing else to offer, except for low class missions and meager training that was not enough to nurture the true potential in him.
-There was nearly nothing more to be gained by staying and he had nothing he wanted to take with him except a few memories that would remind him what he had been through.
+The village only offered low class missions and meager training that was not enough to nurture his true potential.
+There was nearly nothing more to be gained by staying and he had nothing he wanted to take with him except for a few memories that would remind him what he had been through.

-Now his only option was to go to that vile snake-man who offered to give him what he wanted.
+Now his only option was to go to that vile snake-man who offered him possibilities of power.
 Sasuke believed that Orochimaru understood him somehow.
-The village was a wall that had hindered his growth and he had gained a wealth of knowledge the village had refused to offer.
+The village was a wall that had hindered his growth, and by leaving he had been able to gain a wealth of knowledge the village had refused to offer.
 If he joined that man, all that knowledge would be imparted to him.
-Sasuke was ready and willing to accept.
+Sasuke was ready and willing to accept them, for whatever price.

 But there was just one thing that could be a slight problem.

 Cloaked within dense forest shadows, Sasuke stopped walking.
 What would Orochimaru do once he finds out that the boy he'd been expecting was no longer a boy?
-A glance down revealed the small breasts covered only by the rain-soaked, high-collared blue shirt she regularly wore.
+A glance downward revealed the small breasts covered only by the rain-soaked, high-collared blue shirt she regularly wore.
 There was a disturbing feel to the mounds of flesh she'd just acquired.
 It wasn't her fault that she had no bandages prepared to hide them.
-The new weight bothered her.
-She hadn't expected the change to happen so early.
-Or at all.
-Somehow, in the middle of her heated battle with Naruto she had changed back and she hadn't realized at all until her heart beat had returned to normal and they both were down on the gound.
+The new weights bothered her as they swung with her every step.
+She completely hadn't expected the change to happen.
+Somehow, in the middle of her heated battle with Naruto she had changed back and she hadn't realized at all until her heart beat had returned to normal and they both were down on the ground.